smartfog/fogflow/doc/en/source/deploymentview.rst

 Fog node
 -----------
 A fog node must deploy a worker and install docker-engine to run task instances.
-Normally, it is also required to deploy a IoT broker at each fog node so that the data flow exchanged between task instances on the fog node can be done locally.
+Normally, it is also required to deploy an IoT broker at each fog node so that the data flow exchanged between task instances on the fog node can be done locally.
 However, the IoT Broker at edge node is optional.